 Importante: Ora bo tin keho bai tèst, asta ora bo tin keho leve manera fèrkout, doló di garganta anto keintura.

-Awe 3 di mart 2021 tin 40 kaso aktivo di Covid-19 na Boneiru.
+Awe 9 di mart 2021 tin 129 kaso aktivo di Covid-19 na Boneiru.
 Un kaso aktivo ta bishitante di Boneiru.
 E otro kasonan aktivo ta trata habitante di Boneiru.
-Di e 37 personanan ku a tèst ayera, 16 a resultá di ta positivo.
-Un hende a fayesé.
-Tin 1 persona hospitalisá pa motibu di Covid-19.
+Di e 53 personanan ku a tèst ayera, 23 a resultá di ta positivo.
+Shete (7) hende a rekuperá di Covid-19.
+Tin 2 persona hospitalisá pa motibu di Covid-19.

 Ta importante pa ora bo tin keho bai tèst.
 Importante ta pa keda warda den karentena.
 No sali pa bo no kontagiá otro persona.
 Pa baha e sifra di kontagio ta importante pa mantené e reglanan di higiena.
 Tene 1,5 meter distansia i laba man ku awa i habon pa evitá kontagio ku e vírùs di corona.